Center for International Studies

 There are many rental businesses around WIU and Macomb area.

 These companies are not part of the University.
-The University can't find an Off-Campus Apartment for you.
-You will need to do that yourself.
+The University can't find an off-campus apartments for you.
+It is your responsibility to do so.

 Almost all of the apartment companies in Macomb have international students living there.
 They are used to some of the special needs international students have and understand that sometimes there are language problems.
 They are willing to work with you if you have any problems.